Chronic Illness and Mental Health (Part 2)

 These four practices are just a sampling and are offered to open up possibilities rather than a prescription or quick fix.
 I’d invite you to consider them with curiosity and experimentation to see if they may be a helpful addition to your self-care.

-1. Keep a Pain Journal: Rate your pain from 0 (no pain) to 10 (worst pain) daily for a good chunk of time (maybe a month or two).
+Rate your pain from 0 (no pain) to 10 (worst pain) daily for a good chunk of time (maybe a month or two).
 This will help you get an objective sense of what is going on with your pain, how it ebbs and flows and what might trigger it.
 Objectivity is very difficult to obtain when dealing with chronic pain and this practice can be a tremendous gift to yourself.

-2. Re-inhabit your body: One common side effect of living with chronic pain is to ignore, numb out or dissociate from the sensations of your body.
+One common side effect of living with chronic pain is to ignore, numb out or dissociate from the sensations of your body.
 This makes perfect sense as a way to cope with pain; however, this strategy makes you lose connection to good feelings and sensations.
 Paradoxically, all you are left with is the pain.
 Re-inhabiting your body means that you intentionally start noticing those parts of your body that are not in pain.

-3. Circle breathing: This exercise uses breathing and imagination to help you connect to parts of your body that are not in pain.
+This exercise uses breathing and imagination to help you connect to parts of your body that are not in pain.
 Start by getting relaxed and taking a few deep breaths.
 Next, notice the most comfortable parts of your body (for example, maybe the right side of your body is in less pain than your left).
-Now using your imagination, imagine that as you breath in, your breath is actually coming into your body from those comfortable parts.
+Now using your imagination, imagine that as you breathe in, your breath is actually coming into your body from those comfortable parts.
 And as you breathe out, imagine the breath has moved through your body and is being exhaled from the painful parts of your body (I know this is not possible physiologically, but just use your imagination).
 Continue to do this for a few breaths and notice if there is any shift in your body sensations.
-Finally pretend that your breath is a magnet picking up the most comfortable sensations as you breath in and releasing those comfortable sensations into the parts of discomfort as you breath out.
+Finally pretend that your breath is a magnet picking up the most comfortable sensations as you breathe in and releasing those comfortable sensations into the parts of discomfort as you breathe out.

 Freedom from Pain: Discover your body’s power to overcome physical pain by Peter A. Levine and Maggie Philips.